Qiskit/rustworkx/docs/source/api.rst

             the value is the edge data object for all nodes that share an edge with the specified node.
         :rtype: dict
+        :raises NoEdgeBetweenNodes if the DAG is broken and an edge can't be found to a neighbor node

     .. py:method:: in_degree(self, node):
         Get the degree of a node for inbound edges.